jmgandarias/industrial_informatics/docs/real-time_embedded_systems/freeRTOS/README.md

 Download the solution [here](exercises_solution/09_multicore_ISR_simple.zip)

-### Exercise 10: Complex multicore app reading with two buttons and two LEDs
+### Exercise 10: Multicore app with two buttons and two LEDs, and periodic tasks

 With the same diagram as in exercise 9, when the red button is pressed, the red LED blinks at 3Hz.
 When the green button is pressed, the green LED blinks at 2Hz.
 When a button is pressed again, its corresponding LED turns off.